datonex/eau-royal/README.md

     - The most complex function has a cyclomatic complexity value of 3 while the median is 1.

-  - Undefined variables
+  - :shrug: Undefined variables

     - Stripe

 - **checkout_script embedded js** --> :white_check_mark: pass

-  - Metrics
+  - :chart_with_upwards_trend: Metrics

     - There are 9 functions in this file.